williamwong/wework.github.io/_drafts/bridging-digital-and-physical.markdown

 I discussed what to print with my ping-pong hitting partner Alex.
 He builds our iOS apps.
 Should I print an Eiffel Tower?
 Should I print a phone case?
 Should I try modeling something myself, and if so, what?
 How many tiny TIE Interceptors could I print with three half-used large spools, and would that be enough to fend off tiny impending rebel assaults?

 We decided to try printing a ping-pong paddle.
 We downloaded ScurtWad's [model](http://www.thingiverse.com/thing:175326), exported the print file from MakerWare at the default settings, and pressed print.
-Our eyes were filled with wonder as the bot sprang to life.
+Our eyes filled with wonder as the bot sprang to life.

 Our first print was an epic fail.
 We refer to it as the ramen paddle.